AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

     ]
   }

-5. Launching instances on specific VPC(s)
+5. Launching Instances on Specific VPC(s)
 -----------------------------------------

 The policy can be modified to limit running gateways on certain VPCs